epicodus-classroom/dei-curriculum/dei-talks/2_identifying_and_preventing_microaggressions.md

 ### What Can I Do if I'm the Target of a Microaggression?

+There are many ways to respond when you are the target a microaggression.
+In this section, we are outlining a few ideas for folks who may not have context for microaggressions or experience with how to handle them.

 When we're targets of microaggressions, we shouldn't immediately assume the perpetrator has hurtful intentions.
 We are more likely to handle situations in a productive, non-confrontational way if we don't assume others' intentions are hostile.
 If someone stepped on your foot, that doesn't mean they're on a mission to intentionally hurt peoples' feet, right?
 In most cases, it was probably an accident.
 That said, just like there's nothing wrong with telling somebody they stepped on your foot, there's also nothing wrong with telling somebody they hurt you with a microaggression.

 Here are guidelines on handling microaggressions targeted at you and communities you belong to: